ranchopanda/dynamic-page-forge/docs/ADMIN_STYLE_UPLOAD_GUIDE.md

 ### User Side:
 1. User uploads their hand photo
 2. Selects a style from the library
-3. AI analyzes the stock mehndi photo
+3. AI analyzes the stock mehendi photo
 4. AI applies that exact pattern onto the user's hand
 5. User gets a preview of how it will look on their hand